Jack Gilbert Graham: Background

-John Gilbert Graham was born on January 23, 1932, in Denver, Colorado, the child of Daisie Graham and her second husband.
-Nicknamed "Jack," Graham was Daisie's second child, as she already had a daughter from her first marriage.
-Graham was born during the height of the Great Depression, and, in 1937, his father died from pneumonia, causing Daisie to send the young Jack to an orphanage due to their poverty.
+John Gilbert Graham was born on January 23, 1932, in Denver, Colorado, the child of Daisie (née Walker) Graham and her second husband, William Graham.
+Daisie already had a daughter from her first marriage.
+Graham, who was known as "Jack," was born during the height of the Great Depression, and, in 1937, his father died from pneumonia, causing Daisie to send the young Jack to an orphanage due to their poverty.
 In 1941, Daisie was married for the third time to Earl King, who died shortly after their marriage.
 Using her inheritance from King's death, Daisie became a successful businesswoman, but despite her newfound wealth, Daisie did not collect Graham from the orphanage.
 The two remained estranged until 1954, when Graham was 22 years old, and Daisie King was running a successful restaurant.
-After their reunion, King and Graham had a poor relationship, and were often witnessed arguing.
+After their reunion, King and Graham had a poor relationship, and often argued.

 In 1955, shortly before the aircraft bombing, King's restaurant was destroyed in a suspicious gas explosion, believed to have been deliberately caused by Graham.
 Graham had insured the restaurant and collected on the property insurance following the explosion.

+Graham married Gloria A. Elson, with whom he had two children, Allen and Suzanne, who were infants at the time of the notable events.
+After Graham's execution, Gloria and the two children began using her maiden name.
+Allen Earl Elson married Denise Marie in 1976.
+Both went missing on October 16, 1981, in Curry County, Oregon, and are presumed dead.
+Gloria died in 1992.

 Bombing

 United Airlines Flight 629 was using a Douglas DC-6B airliner (named "Mainliner Denver") piloted by World War II veteran Lee Hall on the evening of November 1, 1955.
 The flight had originated at New York City's LaGuardia Airport, making a stop in Chicago before continuing to Denver; it then took off from Denver, Colorado's Stapleton Airfield, bound for Portland, Oregon, with continuing service to Seattle.
-Minutes after the plane's departure from Denver, the DC-6B exploded and the flaming wreckage fell to earth over tracts of farmland and sugar beet fields near Longmont, Colorado.
+Minutes after the plane's departure from Denver, the DC-6B exploded, the flaming wreckage falling into farmland near Longmont, Colorado.
 There were no survivors.

 Graham's mother had been a passenger on Flight 629, and was traveling to Alaska to visit her daughter, Graham's half-sister.
 At the time, flight insurance could be routinely purchased in vending machines at airports, until changes to the system in the 1980s.